-The 2021 Stock Plan was adopted by our Board in January 2021 and approved by our stockholders on March 24, 2021.
+The 2021 Stock Plan (the "Plan" or "2021 Plan") was adopted by our Board in January 2021 and approved by our stockholders on March 24, 2021.
 The Compensation Committee, or our entire Board for the period prior to the establishment of our Compensation Committee, grants incentive awards to our eligible NEOs, directors, employees, and certain consultants under our 2021 Stock Plan in order to align the interests of our management team and employees with the interests of our stockholders and to create substantial incentives for the team to achieve our long-term goals.
 These awards enable us to provide competitive compensation to help in the recruitment of executives and employees and also, through vesting provisions, help to promote retention and long-term service of executives and key employees.
-During 2021, the Compensation Committee granted awards of restricted stock units, stock options and common stock grants totaling 2,427,802 shares under the 2021 Stock Plan.
+During 2024, the Compensation Committee granted awards of stock options and common stock grants totaling 1 share under the 2021 Stock Plan.
 Under the terms of outstanding awards, all unvested shares will lapse and be forfeited upon the termination of the participant's employment with the Company.
-For additional detail about the 2021 Stock Plan, see Proposal 2.